sanki86/Spring-Example/README.md

 # Spring-Example

-In this sample project ,I used spring mvc to login
+In this sample project ,I used spring mvc to login application